-- (1) Applicable sea areas - : Pirate-infested waters as shown in the map Applicable vessels - : High risk Japanese flag vessels prone to piracy - (2) Ship owners, seeking to protect their vessels by PCASP, shall submit, for each vessel, a Designated Guarding Plan(DGP) specifying any Private Maritime Security Companies (PMSC), implementation method of guarding, etc., and shall obtain the authorization from the Minister of the MLIT of Japan. - (3) The ship owners, before they implement their DGPs, shall obtain confirmation from the Minister of the MLIT of Japan that both of the PMSC and the PCASP meet all the requirements stipulated by the Act.
+(1) Applicable sea areas

+: Pirate-infested waters as shown in the map Applicable vessels

+- : High risk Japanese flag vessels prone to piracy - (2) Ship owners, seeking to protect their vessels by PCASP, shall submit, for each vessel, a Designated Guarding Plan(DGP) specifying any Private Maritime Security Companies (PMSC), implementation method of guarding, etc., and shall obtain the authorization from the Minister of the MLIT of Japan. - (3) The ship owners, before they implement their DGPs, shall obtain confirmation from the Minister of the MLIT of Japan that both of the PMSC and the PCASP meet all the requirements stipulated by the Act.

-➤ Joint Counter-Piracy Exercises with EU NAVFOR
+Joint Counter-Piracy Exercises with Other countries' troops

-In Feb., Mar. and May, 2019, the JSDF's counter-piracy units conducted a joint counter-piracy exercise as follows with the various navies of the European Union Naval Force (EUNAVFOR) Somalia-Operation Atalanta in the Gulf of Aden.
+In 2020, the JSDF's counter-piracy units conducted joint counter-piracy exercises as follows with the various navies of the European Union Naval Force (EUNAVFOR) and CTF151 off the Coast of Somalia and in the Gulf of Aden.